Kennv02/osticket-postinst/README.md

 - Password Reset
 - Other

-To Configure Help Topics, got to:
+To Configure Help Topics, go to:

 - Admin Panel -> Manage -> Help Topics -> Add New Help Topic
 </p>